SolardiaX/CyInstaller/docs/modules.rst

       |- docs
       |- test

-With `PortableSource` the configration can be:
+With `PortableSource` the configuration can be:

 .. code-block:: yaml